mcsee/Software-Design-Articles/Articles/Theory/Fail Fast/readme.md

 [The One and Only Software Design Principle](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20One%20and%20Only%20Software%20Design%20Principle/readme.md)

-This is worsened by the use of invalid representations with possible Null values ​​that generate unpredictable failures when trying to find out the origin of null values, many function calls later.
+This is worsened by the use of invalid representations with possible Null values that generate unpredictable failures when trying to find out the origin of null values, many function calls later.

 [Null: The Billion Dollar Mistake](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/Null%20-%20The%20Billion%20Dollar%20Mistake/readme.md)